Pain & Training

-Often among men in militaristic group and macho groups the idea of not showing pain holds great sway over smart choices.
+Often among men in the militaristic group and macho groups, the idea of not showing pain holds great sway over smart choices.
 Let’s be careful about what we are doing.
 I want to point out that when we are in pain and having some dysfunction in our posture or muscles etc. then we increase the chances that we will do something incorrectly and hurt another person.
 Let’s also think about this aspect.
 We need to be smart about our bodies.
 Ligament repair is serious and costly.
-Soft tissue damage causes scaring.
+Soft tissue damage causes scarring.
 So does surgery.
 Scaring creates problems with your tissue mobility and health.
 If your body is compromised then you can't train properly and it leads to more injuries.

 Its good to push ourselves into new territories, but only when it is going to benefit us.
 Furthering our injuries and pain only does that.

 No challenge no gain.
 Challenge brings discomfort.
 Inspect the difference between pain and discomfort.
 Know when too much is enough.